Opinion | Republicans’ and Democrats’ nightmares are not equivalent

 Lose that assurance, or convince yourself that it is at risk, and suddenly the stakes become much higher.
 Politics goes from hard-fought competition to contest for survival.
 Previously unthinkable methods become justified and then essential.
 Rivals become enemies.

-And we no longer have a democracy that is the envy of the world.
+And we no longer have a democracy to be envied.

 Read more from Fred Hiatt’s archive, follow him on Twitter or subscribe to his updates on Facebook.